spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 Along with solving our privacy concerns, a reverse proxy provides our application with greater scalability as our user base grows.
 It can serve as a load balancer as we add more servers and it can provide content caching to reduce latency for particular content outside of establishing the client-container connection.

 ## 6.3 Session Management
-In order to connect different groups of users to different sessions, our reverse proxy server is also responsible for:
+In order to connect different groups of users to different sessions, our reverse proxy server must also be responsible to:
-- initializing a session within a new container
+- initialize a session within a new container
-- forwarding requests to the appropriate container
+- forward requests to the appropriate container
-- destroying a session and it's container
+- destroy a session and its container

-In order to customize a reverse proxy to fit our use case, we built our reverse proxy from scratch using mostly VanillaJS, aside from using a few essential libraries to help us get started.
+Since implementing the above features requires flexibility and customization, we opted out of using an established proxy server such as Nginx.
+Instead, we chose to built our reverse proxy from scratch using VanillaJS, with only the following essential libraries to help us get started:
+- [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) to forward both HTTP and WebSocket requests
+- [Dockerode](https://github.com/apocas/dockerode), a Node.js Docker API to work with containers

 ### 6.3.1 Session Initialization
 To initialize a session, we need to: